queens-satellite-team/Space-School/README.md

 - Week 6, Lab 4: Soldering.
 - Week 7, Lab 4: Makeup lab (soldering, etc.).
 - Week 8, Lab 5: TOASTSAT PROJECTS BEGIN.
 Pick teams and discuss satellite missions.
-- Week 9, Lab 6: Intro to CAD and 3D printing.
-Continue to think about missions.
+- Week 9, Lab 6: Continue to learn about the ToastSat project, launch, and sensors for missions.
+Form groups.
+                 Git workshop (highly recommend for those new to git).
 - Week 10, Lab 7: Intro to OBC and Payload subsystems.
 Learn how we store data.
-Finalize your mission and sensors.
+                  Python workshop.
-- Week 11, Lab 8: Get your sensor working with Arduino.
+- Week 11, Lab 8: Decide on what mission and sensors your team will use.
+Start learning how to work with the sensor.
+                  SolidWorks workshop (important!)
 - Week 12: optional work session (no lab for last week of class).

 **Semester Two - Winter**